scrapfly/scrapfly-scrapers/README.md

 - [JMESPath](https://pypi.org/project/jmespath/) and [nested-lookup](https://pypi.org/project/nested-lookup/) for JSON parsing when needed.
 - [loguru](https://pypi.org/project/loguru/) for logging.

-For full guides on how to scrape these targets (and many others) see the [scrapeguide directory](https://scrapfly.io/blog/tag/scrapeguide/).
+To learn more about web scraping see our full tutorials on how to scrape these targets (and many others) see the [scrapeguide directory](https://scrapfly.io/blog/tag/scrapeguide/).

+## Fair Use and Legal Disclaimer

+This repository contains _educational_ reference material to illustrate how accessible web scraping can be and the provided programs are not intented to be used in web scraping production.
+That being said, Scrapfly team is constantly updating and improving all of this code for optimal experience.

+Scrapfly does not offer legal advice and as always, consult a lawyer when creating programs that interact with other people's websites though here's a good general intro of what NOT to do:
+- Do not store PII (personally identifiable information) of EU citizens who are protected by GDPR.
+- Do not scrape and repurpose entire public datasets which can be protected by database protection laws in some countries.
+- Do not scrape at rates that could damage the website and scrape only publicly available data.

 ## Setup and Run
 1. Install the required libraries: